Lead Partners

 Orchid Gallery–a new exhibition space showcasing artworks by early-career artists of color who call the Greater New Haven Area home–was established to meet the following community needs: to invest in artists as visionary yet economically marginalized creative entrepreneurs; to build accessible, culturally-specific space in Greater New Haven; and to mobilize the power of Black art in cultivating an engaged local arts community.
 Orchid Gallery is powered by a spirit of innovation and experimentation, and celebrates artists who boldly question and envision creative solutions to the socio-economic issues that disproportionately impact our communities.

-Orchid Gallery sits on the ground-level of ConnCORP’s Hamden campus located at 496 Newhall Street and shares a floor with Recess Café and Orchid Hall, a large event rental space.
+Orchid Gallery is located at 496 Newhall Street and shares a floor with Recess Café and Orchid Hall, a large event rental space.
 Orchid Gallery is open to the public Monday - Friday, 9am - 4pm and by appointment.
 To book an appointment, please email the@bldg.fund.

-Image from the Opening Reception of Beholder, which is on view at Orchid Gallery through October 3, 2025.
-(C) Kamilla Bork
+Image from the opening reception of Beholder, which is on view at Orchid Gallery through October 3, 2025.
+(C) Kamilla Bork, The Narrative Project

 The New Haven Free Public Library